Wrike

 AI and automation

 Wrike has invested heavily in AI since 2024.
 AI Essentials (Team+) includes content generation, comment summaries, natural language automation rule creation, and mobile inbox prioritization.
-AI Elite (Business+) adds Wrike Copilot -- an assistant that answers questions about your work data and generates charts -- and custom AI Agents that automate intake triage, risk detection, field population, and multi-step workflows without code.
-The Wrike MCP Server connects third-party AI tools (Microsoft Copilot, Claude, ChatGPT) to live Wrike data through natural language queries.
+AI Elite (Business+) adds Wrike Copilot, an assistant that answers questions about your work data and generates charts, plus custom AI Agents that automate intake triage, risk detection, field population, and multi-step workflows without code.
+Wrike AI Agents reached general availability in February 2025, with early enterprise adopters reporting up to 10 hours saved weekly per employee.
+The Wrike MCP Server (launched September 2025) connects third-party AI tools (Microsoft Copilot, Claude, Perplexity) to live Wrike data through natural language queries.

 The automation engine uses "when/then" rules with triggers, conditions, and actions.
 Volume scales from 50 actions/seat/month on Team to 3,000 on Apex.

 Basecamp has no AI features and no automation.
 No triggers, no rules, no scheduled actions.
 Every task is created, assigned, and updated by hand.
-This is a deliberate philosophical choice by 37signals, but in 2026 it means teams spend time on repetitive work that other platforms automate.
+This is a deliberate philosophical choice by 37signals, though Basecamp did announce a CLI for AI agent access in 2026.
+In practical terms, teams still spend time on repetitive work that other platforms automate.

 Verdict: Wrike wins decisively.
 The gap is not close.
 For teams where automation and AI meaningfully improve productivity, Wrike is the only option between these two.